 Day 15 -

-Today is another free day to relax, hit the beach or take in some sites.
+Today is another free day to relax, hit the beach or take in some sights.

 Day 16 -

-After breakfast, you will be transferred to the airport for your departure flight.
+After breakfast, you will be transferred to the airport in time for your flight.
+If flying through Bangkok we recommend booking your flight from Bangkok no earlier than 3 pm.